 Roku Express 4K Plus review: Price and release date

 The Roku Express 4K Plus starts at $39.99, and will be available in mid-May at most retailers.
-At that price, it's just under the $49.99 Roku Streaming Stick Plus, which has similar streaming capabilities, but we found it has a better remote.
+At that price, it's just under the $49.99 Roku Streaming Stick Plus (which Roku replaced with the Roku Streaming Stick 4K) which has similar streaming capabilities, but we found it has a better remote.

 Video: Up to 4K